How To Make Trinidad Sawine?

 Break and Toast the Vermicelli

 Break the vermicelli into 2-inch pieces.
-In a deep pot, melt butter or ghee over medium heat.
-Add vermicelli and toast until golden brown.
-Stir continuously to prevent burning.
+In a heavy-bottomed pot, melt the butter over medium heat.
+Add the vermicelli and stir constantly until golden brown.
+This takes about 5–7 minutes.
+You’ll want to watch closely—it can burn fast.

 Add Water and Spices